Roger Miller (cricketer, born 1972)

-Roger Trevor Peter Miller (born 23 October 1972 in Southampton, Hampshire) is a former English cricketer.
+Roger Trevor Peter Miller (born 23 October 1972) is a former English cricketer.
 Miller was a right-handed batsman who bowled right-arm medium pace.

-Miller made his List-A debut for the Hampshire Cricket Board against Suffolk, in 1999.
+Miller made his List A debut for the Hampshire Cricket Board against Suffolk, in 1999.
 From 1999 to 2002 Miller represented the Board eight times, with his last List-A match coming against Staffordshire in the 2nd Round of the 2003 Cheltenham & Gloucester Trophy which was played in 2002.

 Miller took eight wickets for the Board at a bowling average of 36.37, with best figures of 3/26.
 With the bat Miller scored 128 runs at an average of 21.33, with a best score of 34.

 Between 1992 and 1997 Miller represented the Hampshire Second XI in the Second Eleven Championship eight times.